Final report for GNE19-220

 Key findings are: 1) IgG absorption can occur at a reduced capacity out to ~48 hours in neonatal calves.
 2) Feeding IgG past the absorptive period could still be beneficial to confer enteric support to the gut.

 Based on our findings, we recommended feeding calves colostrum/transition milk out to at least 48 hours of life for better success of TPI, enteric protection, and reduced need to administer antibiotics to calves.
 If implicated, we think that these practices could improve calf health and return potential gains (ADG, lactation performance) to producers due to the other benefits of feeding colostrum/TM to calves.

 Education & Outreach Activities and Participation Summary

-It will hopefully lead to less colostrum waste, more calves being fed colostrum, and reduced antibiotic use on farms.
-This will be beneficial for farms economically, and for the environment due to decreased risk of antibiotic resistance.
+It will hopefully lead to less colostrum waste, more calves being fed colostrum and transition milk, and reduced antibiotic use on farms.
+This will be beneficial for farms economically, and for the environment and human health due to decreased risk of antibiotic resistance.

 Our view on sustainable agriculture did not change significantly, although we have become more aware of the labor challenges on U.S. dairy farms.
 We are surprised to learn about how transition milk is generally not fed to calves.
 I (Kasey) am pursuing a career in academia as a professor in an animal science department, and the research data and experience generated from this project has greatly increased my interest and enthusiasm for a career in research that can use basic science to improve the sustainability of animal agriculture.